enasequence/ena-browser-documentation/browser/search/advanced.rst

-This will download **all** the metadata for each object in the standard ENA XML format (the same XML format that is used for data submission and for data to be rendered in the browser).
+This will download **all** the metadata for each object in the standard ENA XML format (the same XML format that is used for data submission and for data to be displayed in the browser).
 If you wish to only download the fields returned that were specified in your search, use one of the **Download report** options (JSON or TSV).